juanzenn/gretnagreen-template-copy/README.md

-# gretnagreen-template-copy
+# Gretna Green Markup
-A copy of the mockup from Gretna Green Wordpress Theme
+A markup and styles with HTML and CSS for a template found in Pinterest.